Nebraska Christian fights, but falls to Diller-Odell in opening round

 “These girls just fought at the end of that first set and they wanted it bad,” Schreiber said.
 “We knew we could put it together.”

-But that was short-lived as Diller-Odell scored the first seven points from Addison Heidemann that included three ace serves to start the second set and were never really threatened by Nebraska Christian.
+But that was short-lived as Diller-Odell scored the first seven points from Addison Heidemann that included three ace serves to start the second set.

 Schreiber said she felt match changed from that moment.